smartbcity/connect-im/storybook/d2/role-add-composites-function/desc.md

 Type: `RoleAddCompositesFunction`

-Adds composites roles to a role.
+Add composites roles to a role.